 CPU Usage - The Wasmer Runtime that we use, can inject metering logic into the wasm code.
 It calculates prices for various operations and charges and checks limits before every jump statement (loop, function call, etc), to produce a deterministic gas price regardless of CPU speed, platform, etc. Before executing a contract, a wasm gas limit is set based on the remaining Cosmos SDK gas, and gas is deducted at the end of the contract (there is a constant multiplier to convert, currently 100 wasm gas to 1 SDK gas).
 This puts a hard limit on any CPU computations as you must pay for the cycles used.

 Disk Usage - All disk access is via reads and writes on the KVStore.
 The Cosmos SDK already enforces gas payments for KVStore access .
 Since all disk access in the contracts is made via callbacks into the SDK, this is charged there.
 If one were to integrate CosmWasm in another runtime, you would have to make sure to charge for access there as well.

 Lessons Learned from Ethereum

 In cosmwasm, we return messages to execute other contracts, in the same atomic operation, but after the contract has finished.
-This is based on the actor model and avoid the possibility of reentrancy attacks - there is never volatile state when a contract is called.
+This is based on the actor model and avoids the possibility of reentrancy attacks - there is never a volatile state when a contract is called.

 Rust allows you to simply set